rpestana18/data-structure-exercises/README.md

 **2 - Doubly Linked List**

-Almost the same of the linked list butwith the difference that each member of the list has the previous member reference.
+Almost the same of the linked list but with the difference that each member of the list has the previous member reference.